 As a systems scientist and architect of the technology that powers Teamability®, she has studied team interaction in academic, clinical, and business settings for well over 25 years, and has shared her expertise in the areas of human metrics and measurements, workforce planning, and human capital assessment with professional organizations as well as clients from start-ups to multinationals.
-Including the 2017 release of Timing Isn’t Everything.
-Teaming Is., she has authored seven books and myriad articles on various aspects of teaming, from parent/child, to personal and family relationships, to workplaces and spiritual communities.
+Information on her currently available books can be found on the Teaming Science website.

 In an era of digital disruption and transformational change, Dr. Janice’s integrated technology and management methods are being used to design collaborative cultures, to produce extraordinary business results, and to open new pathways to meaningful work and organizational health.